clbustos/buhos/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/ffa582598127f86ed405/maintainability)](https://codeclimate.com/github/clbustos/buhos/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/ffa582598127f86ed405/test_coverage)](https://codeclimate.com/github/clbustos/buhos/test_coverage)

-Web based platform to manage the complete process of a systematic literature reviews.
-Developed usign Sinatra, a Ruby DSL.
+Web based platform to manage complete process of systematic literature reviews.
+Developed using Sinatra, a Ruby-based DSL.

 ## Features

 * Multi-platform:  Runs on Linux (tested on Ubuntu 14.04 and 16.06) and Windows (tested on Windows 7 and 10)
-* Support individual and group based systematic reviews.
+* Supports individual and group-based systematic reviews.
-* Messaging system for members and reviews.
+* Internal messaging system for personal messages o messages related to systematic reviews.
 * Internationalization, using *I18n*.
-Available in english and spanish
+Available in English and Spanish.
 * Flexible work-flow.
-The main stages of search texts, screening, extract data and reports are clearly defined, but past decisions can be changed and automatically later stages will be affected.
+The main stages of text searching, screening relevant articles, data extraction and reporting are clearly defined.
+However, changes can be made at any stage already finalized, and will automatically reflect in subsequent stages.
-* Import information from several databases - WoS, Scopus, Scielo - using BibTeX.
+* Imports information from various bibliographic databases, such as - WoS, Scopus, Ebscohost, Scielo - using BibTeX.
-* Integration with Crossref, that allows deduplication of records using DOI, recollection of references
+* Integration with Crossref allows deduplication of articles (using DOI), and searching for information on references

-* File repository, with PDF viewing support via [ViewerJS](http://viewerjs.org/)
+* File repository.
+PDF and ODF file viewing support online via [ViewerJS](http://viewerjs.org/)-
-* Multiple ways to analyze data: commentaries and tagging on each stage of review, custom forms for complete text analysis
+* Multiple ways to analyze data: comments and tagging at each stage of review, and generation of customized forms for information extraction.
-* Multiple Reports: PRISMA flowchart, data extraction of complete text and process report.
+* Various report types:  For data extracted from texts, detailed reports on the decision process at each review stage, as well as a [PRISMA flowchart](http://prisma-statement.org/prismastatement/flowdiagram.aspx) for process overviews, ready for publication.
-* Exports references on each stage to BibTeX and Graphml, to graph relations between papers
+* Different export file types: Can export references as BibTeX and generate Graphml, to graph relations between papers
-* Unit and integration tests for main features.
+* Unit and integration tests for main software features.

 ## Documentation

-There is a user [manual available](https://github.com/clbustos/buhos/tree/master/docs/manual).
-Contains a guide to understand the systematic review process.
+There is a user [manual available](https://github.com/clbustos/buhos/tree/master/docs/manual) with a quick guide for understanding the systematic review methodology that supports the software.

-The API is documented usign [Yard](https://yardoc.org/) and is available on [https://www.buhos.org/api](https://www.buhos.org/api).
+The API is documented using [Yard](https://yardoc.org/) and is available on [https://www.buhos.org/api](https://www.buhos.org/api).
+Only available in English.

-## Getting Started
+## Get Started

 ### On Windows

-A installer for the latest version of software, for Windows, can be obtained from [Buhos Windows Toolkit](https://github.com/clbustos/buhos-windows-tk/tree/master/windows_installer)
+The installer for Windows, can be obtained from [Buhos Windows Toolkit](https://github.com/clbustos/buhos-windows-tk/tree/master/windows_installer)

 ### On *nix

-For Debian, Ubuntu y CentOS, packages and instructions to install are availables on [packager.io](https://packager.io/gh/clbustos/buhos).
-As example, this instructions allows to install buhos on Ubuntu, using localhost:4567 as URL
+For Debian, Ubuntu and CentOS, packages and installation instructions are available on [packager.io](https://packager.io/gh/clbustos/buhos).
+For example, to install Buhos on Ubuntu follow the instructions below, using localhost:4567 as URL.

     wget -qO- https://dl.packager.io/srv/clbustos/buhos/key | sudo apt-key add -
     sudo wget -O /etc/apt/sources.list.d/buhos.list \
       https://dl.packager.io/srv/clbustos/buhos/master/installer/ubuntu/16.04.repo
     sudo apt-get update
     sudo apt-get install buhos
     sudo buhos config:set PORT=4567
     sudo buhos scale web=1
     sudo buhos restart

 ### Using vagrant

-On vendor/vagrant_alpine and vendor/vagrant_ubuntu_16 directories you could find working vagrant configurations for Alpine and Ubuntu 16.04, respectively.
-You could run it using
+On vendor/vagrant_alpine and vendor/vagrant_ubuntu_16 directories, working vagrant configurations for Alpine and Ubuntu 16.04 can be found, respectively.
+They can be run using

     > vagrant up

 By default, the application is configured to run on port 4567.

 ### Using source code (latest)

 #### Prerequisites

-On linux, you need a ruby 2.4 installation with bundler, and development libraries for mysql and sqlite.
+On Linux, a ruby 2.4 installation with bundler is needed, and development libraries for mysql and sqlite.
 We recommend using [RVM](https://rvm.io/).

-On Ubuntu, this script install all required dependencies
+On Ubuntu, the following script installs all required dependencies:

     # Update system